sophia-kyr/PHYSHackthon2023/README.md

 From [DevPost](https://devpost.com/software/sling-shot-orbit)
+# Running program
+To run project on your own and experiment with values, download the src folder and necessary images from 'images'.
+Hint - try running with speed = 4, incident angle = 70 for an example of orbit.

 # Inspiration
 Our goal was to create an interactive game/simulator where your input velocity calculates user's trajectory in relation to large masses in the frame.